haljarrett/adam-bot/README.md

-# Oddsbot3000
+# Adam Bot
-A really basic groupme bot that lets 2 users play odds in a way that is neither interactive nor elegant.

-Called with `/oddsbot [odds]` in the installed chat.
+A bot that responds with the "Adam" vine whenever someone says "Adam" or Adam says anything

 Oh god what am i doing with my life

 Deployed to Heroku, requires env variables BOT_ID and GROUP_ID to be set.